theporpoise/42cliffnotes/index.md

   * Shout out to Dan for providing feedback, we'll get a more complete version in a week or so.**

-# Blah

-## <a href="https://github.com/theporpoise/42cliffnotes">Contribute by Submiting a Pull Request Here</a>
-EVERYTHING is in markdown.
-We will consider moving to a wiki format in the future.
-But for now, markdown is quick, worth leanring if you don't know it, and clean!

-## <a href="http://www.everettgould.com/42cliffnotes/readme.md">Mission Statement</a>

 # Additional Resources:
 ### Online Courses Your Peers have taken and recommend: